DTPF/amazen-ecommerce/README.md

 $ npm i & npm start
 ```

-The app will be run by default in the following url: `http://localhost:3000/`
+The app will be runnning by default in the following url: `http://localhost:3000/`

-## Instructions

-Throughout this week you will start creating the dashboard of your e-commerce.
-We will start this pill with the contents given during the class, and scalate as we get deepen into the information.

-The `main` branch of the future repos will have the favourite class solution of the previous pill so that you can get started with it, should you get stucked at any stage.

 ### App features

-I have created the application focusing on performance on functionalities.
+I have created the application focusing on performance.
 I have applied Lazy Load throughout the project, I have also implemented the Service Workers for improve the performance.
-For data persistence I use a backend with node.js and Mongodb.
+For data persistence I have used a backend with Node.js and MongoDB.

 #### Wireframes